mufkuw/m-paperless/CONTRIBUTING.md

 ## Structure

-As of writing, there are 21 members in paperless-ngx.
+As of writing, there are 21 members in M-Paperless.
 4 of these people have complete administrative privileges to the repo:

 - [@shamoon](https://github.com/shamoon)
 - [@bauerj](https://github.com/bauerj)
 - [@qcasey](https://github.com/qcasey)
 - [@FrankStrieter](https://github.com/FrankStrieter)

-There are 5 teams collaborating on specific tasks within paperless-ngx:
+There are 5 teams collaborating on specific tasks within M-Paperless:

-- @paperless-ngx/backend (Python / django)
+- @M-Paperless/backend (Python / django)
-- @paperless-ngx/frontend (JavaScript / Typescript)
+- @M-Paperless/frontend (JavaScript / Typescript)
-- @paperless-ngx/ci-cd (GitHub Actions / Deployment)
+- @M-Paperless/ci-cd (GitHub Actions / Deployment)
-- @paperless-ngx/issues (Issue triage)
+- @M-Paperless/issues (Issue triage)
-- @paperless-ngx/test (General testing for larger PRs)
+- @M-Paperless/test (General testing for larger PRs)

 ## Permissions

 All team members are notified when mentioned or assigned to a relevant issue or pull request.
-Additionally, each team has slightly different access to paperless-ngx:
+Additionally, each team has slightly different access to M-Paperless:

 - The **test** team has no special permissions.
 - The **issues** team has `triage` access.
 This means they can organize issues and pull requests.